Jay Mims: Union Omaha

 On May 7, 2019, Mims was announced as the head coach of the new USL League One club, Union Omaha.
 Mims was named League One Coach of the Year in 2021.
 On December 16, 2022, Mims resigned from his position with Union Omaha.

+Memphis 901 FC

+In December 2023, Mims returned to his hometown to act as Chief Operations Officer for Memphis 901 in the USL Championship.